-MARKET PENETRATION - increase market share among existing customers.
+MARKET PENETRATION-increase market share among existing customers.
 Kraft Foods using heavy promotional expenditures in the form of aggressive advertising and cents-off coupons for Maxwell House coffee.

-MARKET DEVELOPMENT - attracting new customers to existing products.
+MARKET DEVELOPMENT-attracting new customers to existing products.
 McDonald's opening restaurants in Russia, China, and Italy; colleges and universities expanding to executive development and continuing education.

-PRODUCT DEVELOPMENT - creating new products for current customers.
+PRODUCT DEVELOPMENT-creating new products for present markets.
 Brooks Brothers has introduced a line of poplin suits with polyester fibers that move moisture away from the body.

-DIVERSIFICATION - introducing new products into new markets.
+DIVERSIFICATION-introducing new products into new markets.
 LTV entering the monorail business; Sony's acquisition of Columbia Pictures; Coca-Cola manufacturing water treatment equipment.

-PTS: 1 REF: 27-2 28 OBJ 02-3 TOP: AACSB Communication KEY: CB&E Model Strategy MSC : BLOOM IS Level V S ynthesis
+PTS: 1 REF: 18-19 OBJ: 02-3 TOP: AACSB Communication KEY: CB&E Model Strateg y MSC: BLOOMS Le vel V S ynthesis

-4. List the four basic strategies used once an organization has identified its strategic business units in terms of the portfolio model.
+4. List the four basic strategies used once an organization has identified its strategic business units in terms of the portfolio matrix.
 Describe when each is used.

-The four basic strategies are (1) Build is used when an organization has identified an SBU it believes has the potential to be a star.
-Most likely the SBU has been identified as a problem child.
+Four basic strategies are used to allocate future resources for a company's strategic business units (SBUs).
+(1) Build is used when an organization has identified an SBU it believes has the potential to be a star.
+Most likely, the SBU has been identified as a problem child.
 (2) Hold is used when the SBU has been identified as a very successful cash cow.
 (3) Harvest is used with all SBU classifications except stars.
 The basic goal with this strategy is to increase short-term cash return.
 (4) Divest means to get rid of SBUs with low market share.
 Divestment strategy may be used with either dogs or problem children (also called question marks).

-PTS: 1 REF: 29-30 OBJ: 02-3 TOP: AACSB Communication KEY: CB&E Model Strateg gy MSC: BLOOMS Le evel V S ynthesis
+PTS: 1 REF: 20-21 OBJ: 02-3 TOP: AACSB Communication KEY: CB&E Model Strateg y MSC: BLOOMS Le vel V S ynthesis